Reviews You Can Rely On

 Range

 With a 635Wh Darfon battery powering Shimano's E7000 motor, the Wire Peak Comp gives you a boost that lasts long enough for moderate-length trail rides.
 Using our standardized test course with the bike at a full charge in its Boost setting, we set off on our repeated road climb and descent.
-Our 170 lb test rider was able to ride 20.58 miles while climbing almost 4000 feet before depleting the battery.
-During this test, we pedal the bike only enough to trigger the torque sensor, so it's likely you can ride significantly further than we did in this test.
+Our 170-pound test rider was able to ride 20.58 miles while climbing almost 4,000 feet before depleting the battery.
+During this test, we pedal the bike only enough to trigger the torque sensor, so you can likely ride significantly further than we did in this test.
 That said, compared to other e-bikes we've tested on the same course using the same methodology, the Wire Peak scores near the bottom in our range metric.

 Power Output